upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 Up/Down need **two things at once**: your arm in the up or down *position* (read from the accelerometer) **and** a pinch as the trigger.
-A pinch with your arm at rest fires nothing — that's what stops accidental presses.
+A pinch with your arm at rest fires nothing- that's what stops accidental presses.

 ### Calibration runs automatically